tmarjomaa/building4/content/posts/visualizing-ruuvitag-sensor-data-in-grafana-cloud.md

 Then it's time to start adding visualization.

-We can quickly test that we can read the data of a single Ruuvitag (which has a mac address of "C3:83:AF:C5:29:9B"), by using a simple query such as.
+We can quickly test that we can read the data of a single RuuviTag (which has a mac address of "C3:83:AF:C5:29:9B"), by using a simple query such as.

 ```
 from(bucket: "ruuvi")